BranSeals/uml-to-cpp/README.md

 I'm tired of manually creating C++ class UML, header, and implementation files from scratch.
 Over multiple academic and personal projects, I was spending more time than I needed to create these files and fill them with the same starting code.
 The information contained in a UML is enough to automatically generate these files.

+This project takes a plaintext UML file as input and uses it to create .hpp and .cpp files for each listed class.
+Each class's functions are taken into account along with parameters and return type and a basic code template is written into these files.

-This project requires a plaintext file containing a UML diagram of classes.
-The format of this file matches [PlantText](https://www.planttext.com/) as I use this for my personal projects, but this formatting is subject to change as more features are added to this project.
+The format of the plaintext UML file matches [PlantText](https://www.planttext.com/) as I use this for my personal projects, but this formatting is subject to change as more features are added to this project.

 ## Operation